Kav-Senpai/LiveCode/LiveCodeAI/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- VS Code for inspiration
+- Y.js for real-time collaboration capabilities
+- Groq for AI integration